 Supervise Measurement & Verification (M&V) process.

 Evaluate your facility needs – and their potential for energy improvements – “Are your energy-saving opportunities enough to interest ESCOs?”

 Decide what’s important to you.
 Based on the RFP process, ESCOs’ offers and services may vary considerably (project scope, financing, staff training, technical support).

 Assemble a team – include maintenance, financial, legal, procurement staff – AND your current Engineer/Architect who knows your facilities well, in order to make informed decisions/selections and interact with SED on your behalf.

 An Epc – Why Now?
 What Bbs Brings …

 You are our long-term client = We protect your best interests

-Knowledge of your District, staff capabilities and condition of your buildings
+Knowledge of your institution, operations, staff capabilities and condition of your buildings